Activities that Can Help — or Hurt — if Your Child has Scoliosis

 Don't Text Frequently — The forward, bent head position of texting is terrible for people with scoliosis.
 It's not good for anyone, actually.
 It puts pressure on the spinal cord and compresses blood vessels to the spinal cord.
 Texting can damage the spinal cord and degenerate vertebra over time.
 If your child has the scoliosis gene, texting can trigger scoliosis progression.
 Using talk to text functions, holding the phone at eye level and lying on a cervical roll are the safest ways to text.

-Don't Swim Competitively — Swimming laps for hours daily causes the thoracic spine (spine from the base of the neck to the bottom of the ribs) to flatten, which can drive curve progression.
+Don't Swim Competitively — Competitive swimming and scoliosis are not a good fit.
+Swimming laps for hours daily causes the thoracic spine (spine from the base of the neck to the bottom of the ribs) to flatten, which can drive curve progression.
 Avoiding environmental drivers of scoliosis progression is important so the three dimensions of the spine stay as close to normal as possible.

-Don't Play Football — This is a high-contact sport even when it's played safely, so it can result in traumatic body and spine injuries.
+Don't Play Football — This is an example of scoliosis and sports not being a good fit.
+Football is a high-contact sport even when it's played safely, so it can result in traumatic body and spine injuries.
 Traumatic sports like football put significant stress on your child's spine.
 Your son will not develop scoliosis because of football, but if he has the idiopathic scoliosis gene, it can be triggered by football.
 Playing football is also dangerous if your son has metal rods in his back from scoliosis surgery.

-Don't Sleep on Your Stomach — Sleeping on your stomach is the worst position if you have scoliosis because it causes the thoracic spine to become flatter.
+Don't Sleep on Your Stomach — Sleeping with scoliosis can be a challenge.
+Sleeping on your stomach is the worst scoliosis sleeping position because it causes the thoracic spine to become flatter.
 Scoliosis is three dimensional; if one dimension gets worse, the others follow.
 Sleeping on your belly also requires you turn your head to the side, which twists your spine.

 Don't Sleep with the Lights On — Melatonin is a hormone secreted by the pineal gland when your child sleeps.
 This hormone regulates puberty, especially in girls.
 Studies show that people with scoliosis have lower melatonin levels.
 Since melatonin is secreted primarily while you sleep, even the faintest light can slow or stop its release.
 A melatonin deficiency can cause early onset of puberty and associated growth spurts, as well as scoliosis progression.
 If your child enters puberty early, she has an increased risk of scoliosis progression because their brain and body aren't yet in sync.